 Tobacco is not traditionally grown widely in the region.
 The only exception is Macedonia, which has a long history and tradition of cultivating and exporting raw tobacco.

 One of the key characteristics of all countries in the region is that production comes from small family farms.
 However, over the years the number of farms has been decreasing across the region, with the size of farms showing a slight increase.

-Following table shows trends in tobacco farming in the period 2010-2017 in seven countries in the SEE region.
-While major decreases in raw tobacco farming occurred during the period from 2000-2010, which is not presented, Table 2 still reflects the decreasing trend in most countries of the region.
+While major decreases in raw tobacco farming occurred during the period from 2000-2010, which is not presented, data presented still reflects the decreasing trend in most countries of the region.

 Trends in the volume of foreign trade of tobacco in the SEE region depend on the country.
 While the volume of imports has been increasing in Serbia, Macedonia, and Croatia, in other countries it has been declining.
 The volume of exports has significantly reduced in Croatia, while in other countries there has been no significant change since 2010